ottogroup/schedoscope/README.md

 ## News

+###### 11/09/2015 - Release 0.3.1

+We have released Version 0.3.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Fields can now be given comments as well: `val id = fieldOf[String]("An ID.")`

 ###### 11/06/2015 - Release 0.3.0

 We have released Version 0.3.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).